Eelgrass Assessment of Pillar Point Harbor Boat Ramp and Vicinity Using a Remotely Operated Vehicle and Low Water Visual Surveys (2018)

 Introduction to the Biology of Marine Life (11th Edition) by authors J. Morrissey, J.L.
 Sumich, and D.R.
 Pinkard-Meier

-This marine biology text book includes a copyright photograph taken by Carliane Johnson during sampling for invasive species along a rocky shoreline at Fitzgerald Marine Reserve.
+This marine biology text book along with other reports such as this California Ocean Acidification and Hypoxia Science Task Force Report include copyrighted photographs taken by Carliane Johnson during sampling for invasive species along a rocky shoreline at Fitzgerald Marine Reserve.

 Biological Resources Assessment for the Half Moon Bay Yacht Club Dock Expansion Project (2015)